-The College of Business offers five business majors on the main campus.
+The College of Business offers five undergraduate business majors.
 Degrees awarded are a Bachelor of Science in: Accounting-Finance, Healthcare Administration, Management, Marketing, and Sports and Recreation Management.
-Professional studies undergraduate majors may pursue a Bachelor of Science in: Accounting-Finance, Healthcare Administration, Management or Marketing.
-An Associate of Arts in Business is also available to professional studies students.
+An Associate of Arts in Business is also available to online students.
 Graduate business degrees include the Masters in Business Administration with several specialty concentrations and the Master of Science in Accounting.

-Students wishing to major in other specific areas such as Entrepreneurship/Small Business may follow the procedures outlined under Student-Designed Majors (p.
-190), and design an appropriate program tailored to their goals through electives, independent studies and internships.
+Students wishing to major in other specific areas such as Entrepreneurship/Small Business may follow the procedures outlined under Student-Designed Majors, and design an appropriate program tailored to their goals through electives, independent studies and internships.